 Resident Artists will be expected to complete at least one artistic project between May and October to be presented through Ten, Tiny, Talks.
-Our curation team will consider all forms of art, from circus, to photography to one act plays, time-based art, painting, sculpture, vogue competitions, and beyond.
+Our curation team consists of BIPOC, queer artists, and includes previous TTT alumni; we will consider all forms of art, from circus, to photography to one act plays, time-based art, painting, sculpture, vogue competitions, and beyond.

 Resident Artists must be able to, by their own means, travel to or reside in the Portland, Oregon area OR be able to participate remotely if that is a barrier.
 Resident Artists will be encouraged to participate in meet and greets and mixers with other artists in the Pacific Northwest (and beyond) to build a strong network of mentorship, opportunity and success.
 2022 Resident Artists receive a minimum of a $1200 honorarium after their piece is completed and a small budget of $500 for supplies.

 The Ten, Tiny, Talks residency is intended for Black, Indigenous, Queer and Trans artists.
 Ten, Tiny, Talks understands that to be Black, Indigenous and gifted is to be in a rage almost all the time and no paper is required as proof of our identities to each other.
 We acknowledge that gender is a spectrum and the word “transgender” is one that describes an infinite possibility of identities and experiences.
 This includes agender, fluidity, two-spirit, and intersex worlds on top of the future incarnation of names or words that we may choose to call ourselves, regardless of how someone was assigned at birth.
 We recognize that comfort in our bodies and our worlds is one of the most important birthrights and that dysphoria is not a necessary qualifier for being Queer or Trans.
 By applying, the applicant claims Black and/or Indigenous heritage and also identifies as Queer and or Trans.